 Mental health has always been a serious topic in the education system, and the COVID-19 pandemic has only increased its importance.
-This is not only true for students but for the educators whose task it is to teach them.
+This is not only true for students but for educators whose task is to teach them.
 Improving the mental health status of the people in a school can be difficult, especially with a lack of resources.
 However, there have been some wins and positive notes in the past few years that we want to highlight here.

 Mental health and public schools